samsquire/ideas4/README.md

 You could have a common API for storage that works across all levels of storage.

 This could be combined with [10.
 Access pattern serialization](https://github.com/samsquire/ideas4/blob/main/README.md#10-access-pattern-serialization) and [9.
-Query for data structure](
+Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure).

 # Generating ideas

  * marketplace